top of page

 IMG_1400.jpeg

-The bricks from the foundation are being reused to cover the concrete and to line the paths in the garden.
+The bricks from the foundation are being reused to cover the exposed concrete on the exterior and to line the paths in the garden.

 IMG_0618_edited.png

-Here is our foreman Saul, tamping the wet concrete down around the sewer line which corrects the main cause of the foundation failure in this location.
+Here is our foreman Saul, tamping the wet concrete down around the sewer line this corrects the main cause of the foundation failure in this location.

-This part of the foundation project has cost us $53,220.00.
+This part of the foundation project cost us $53,220.00.
 The funding is from the trust of Mary Israel and through memberships and donations.
-Thank-you all.
+Thank you all.

 IMG_0824.jpeg